By the Conviva team

 The six country teams – Brazil, Finland, Netherlands, Tanzania, UK and U.S. – worked together to identify some key findings across convivial conservation and the four apex predators analyzed by natural and social scientists across the CONVIVA team: bears (California), jaguars (Brazil), lions (Tanzania) and wolves (Finland).

-The decolonising policy brief, in turn, explains what convivial conservation has to do with decolonising.
+The decolonising policy brief, in turn, explains what convivial conservation has to do with decolonising (also available in Portuguese).
 We highlight the importance of challenging inequitable structures of knowledge and decision-making power rooted in colonisation and coloniality, using the example of Ubuntu and just conservation in Southern Africa.
 This policy brief builds on the CONVIVA team’s published work (e.g. Krauss 2021), especially a 2022 paper written by Mathew Bukhi Mabele, Judith E. Krauss and Wilhelm Kiwango reflecting on what convivial conservation can learn from Ubuntu, an ethics of care for humans and nonhumans from southern Africa, as well as Wilhelm Kiwango and Mathew Mabele’s new paper on adapting convivial conservation to Tanzania.

 – from human-wildlife conflict towards a mindset of coexistence,